About the Profession

 Physician Assistants play a critical role delivering high-quality, affordable health care, and more than ever before, are helping to meet the health care needs of our nation and the world.
 The MUSC PAS program is the perfect place to gain the skills, knowledge, and experience to prepare you to practice in this exciting, ever evolving profession.
 We offer a Master of Science degree for individuals seeking to become physician assistants.

 During the last three semesters, which comprise the twelve-month long clinical year, students complete nine individual clinical rotations at sites predominately located in South Carolina.
-The clinical rotations include internal medicine, family medicine, women's health, pediatrics, mental health, emergency medicine, general surgery, and an adjunct clinical experience as well as an elective of the student's choosing.
+The clinical rotations include internal medicine, family medicine, women's health, pediatrics, mental health, emergency medicine, surgery, an adjunct clinical experience as well as an elective of the student's choosing.

 Students are highly discouraged from being employed while in the PAS program.